alexandra-storton/Seasonal-Funnel-Analysis/README.md

 <br>

 ## ✅ Executive Summary
-BFCM was the best performing period with an AOV of $82.77 and a +6.6% value uplift.
+The four days covering Black Friday to Cyber Monday (BFCM) was the best performing period with an AOV of $82.77 (CLAIFRY DISCOUNTS a +6.6% value uplift).
 This value collapsed Post-Christmas into a margin-eroding slump with revenue falling over 50% to $2,113 per day.
 To sustain growth, the focus must shift to bridging the new user engagement gap while scaling high-AOV opportunities in the Canadian market, shifting CPC strategy and referral channels.

 <br>